-At their discretion, the Assistant Vice President for Student Affairs or Designee may determine a matter warrants formal consideration and action, even if informal resolution has been attempted.
-In such cases, the Assistant Vice President for Student Affairs or Designee will convene a formal Review Panel chaired by the Assistant Vice President for Student Affairs or Designee.
+At their discretion, the Vice Provost of Student Life and Dean of Students or Designee may determine a matter warrants formal consideration and action, even if informal resolution has been attempted.
+In such cases, the Vice Provost of Student Life and Dean of Students or Designee will convene a formal Review Panel chaired by the Vice Provost of Student Life and Dean of Students or Designee.
 The Review Panel shall consist of three members of the Saybrook community who have been trained to review alleged violations of the SCC and on the Review Panel process.
-Its membership shall be approved by the Assistant Vice President for Student Affairs or Designee.
-The Review for Student Affairs or Designee.
+Its membership shall be approved by the Vice Provost of Student Life and Dean of Students or Designee.
 The Review Panel shall be charged with formal determination of, report upon, and recommended action regarding the alleged violation.
 The Review Panel shall be convened in matters where suspension and/or exclusion or dismissal and expulsion may be considered.
 Note that a Review Panel is not required to be convened before an Administrative Suspension is imposed, as described above.
-The Review Panel shall be convened within ten (10) business days of the determination by the Assistant Vice President for Student Affairs or Designee that a Review Panel is warranted.
+The Review Panel shall be convened within ten (10) business days of the determination by the Vice Provost of Student Life and Dean of Students or Designee that a Review Panel is warranted.